 Sapa is one of the most sought after tourist destinations in Vietnam.
 The majority of visitors to the mountainous region have one thing on their minds: Trekking with ethnic minorities and spending a night in a homestay.

 Trekking among vast green valleys of rice terraces is fantastic but there is more to do in Sapa than just the hiking.

 The town is a little strange but it’s also endearing.
 Don’t miss the cable car to the top of Fansipan – the highest peak in Indochina at 3,143 meters.

 The reason we suggest adding in a fudge day is because the weather is unpredictable and changeable.
 We had to add in an extra day ourselves as the town was covered in cloud for 2 full days.
 Trekking in clouds of water vapor isn’t much fun!

-- 3 Day Sapa, Vietnam Itinerary: Trekking, Fansipan and Cat Cat Village
+- Sapa Itinerary: Trekking & Homestay, Fansipan and Cat Cat Village

-- Complete Guide to Trekking in Sapa, Vietnam: How to book & Hike Gorgeous Sapa Valley
+- Trekking in Sapa, Vietnam: How to Book and Hike Gorgeous Sapa Valley

 24. Halong Bay is Over … Priced